 - A way to prevent relapse, especially in the cases of addiction to substances like opioids and alcohol.

-There are a variety of therapy styles that are used when treating SUDs, and they are based on the theoretical perspective of the therapist or the program.
-Styles that have been tested and shown success in the treatment of addiction are called evidenced-based treatments.
+There are a variety of therapy styles that are used when treating SUDs, and they are based on the theoretical perspective of the therapist or the treatment program.
+Styles that have been tested and shown to be successful in the treatment of addiction are called evidenced-based treatments.
 They include:4,10-12

-- Contingency Management (CM): This therapeutic style aims to directly reinforce wanted behaviors like completing negative drug screens and attending treatment.
+- Contingency Management (CM): This therapeutic style aims to directly reinforce wanted behaviors via the patients successfully completing tasks like coming up negative in drug screens and attending treatment.
 Money and prizes are provided as rewards.